Irreducible Gravitational Wave Background as a Particle Detector

-where the subscript "ent" indicates the horizon entry, $f_0$ is the frequency as measured today and $a_0$ is the scale factor measured today which we calculate from our Boltzmann code assuming that between the end of the Boltzmann evolution and today there are no non-negligible entropy dumps\footnote{We provide further details on the evolution of the GWB modes in the Appendix material.}.
+where the subscript ``ent'' indicates the horizon entry, $f_0$ is the frequency as measured today and $a_0$ is the scale factor measured today which we calculate from our Boltzmann code assuming that between the end of the Boltzmann evolution and today there are no non-negligible entropy dumps.\footnote{We provide further details on the evolution of the GWB modes in Sec B.}

 where $a_f$ is the final scale factor of the evolution of Boltzmann equations, $T_f$ and $T_0$ are the final temperature of Boltzmann's and the temperature today respectively, $g_*$ is the degrees of freedom for the corresponding times.\\ This equation implicitly defines the entry scale factor for each frequency.
-In other words, the function $a_{ent}(f)$ provides the mapping between frequency space and cosmic time: higher-frequency modes satisfy this condition at earlier times (smaller scale factor), while lower-frequency modes enter later.\\

-From the equation of motion for the tensor modes (see Sec.~A), it follows that in the superhorizon regime the modes are frozen, and therefore do not feel the effects of an early matter-dominated phase.
-Once a mode is inside the horizon, the fluid equations governing the energy densities of the gravitational-wave background and the total energy content of the Universe are\footnote{We assume that the gravitational wave background (GWB) is not being sourced in our analysis in order to keep the framework broad and widely applicable.
-This limits our analysis to transient sources.
-Further discussion is given in Appendix material.}
+In other words, the function $a_{ent}(f)$ provides the mapping between frequency space and cosmic time: higher-frequency modes satisfy this condition at earlier times (smaller scale factor), while lower-frequency modes enter later.\\ From the equation of motion for the tensor modes,\footnote{See Sec.~B} it follows that in the superhorizon regime the modes are frozen, and therefore do not feel the effects of an early matter-dominated phase.
+Once a mode is inside the horizon, the fluid equations governing the energy densities of the gravitational-wave background and the total energy content of the Universe are

 Differentiating with respect to the e-fold variable $\ln a$, the gravitational-wave background $\Omega_{\mathrm{GW}}$ evolves as